-Goal 1: To improve timely access to appropriate care and services for adults and children with an emphasis on primary and preventive care, and to remain in a safe and least-restrictive environment.

-Goal 2: To improve quality of care and services provided to DSHP, DSHP Plus and CHIP members.

-Goal 3: To control the growth of health care expenditures.

-Goal 4: To assure member satisfaction with services.
+- Goal 1: To improve timely access to appropriate care and services for adults and children with an emphasis on primary, preventive, and behavioral healthcare, and to remain in a safe and least-restrictive environment. - Goal 2: To improve quality of care and services provided to Medicaid and CHIP enrollees. - Goal 3: To control the growth of health care expenditures. - Goal 4: To assure member satisfaction with Services.

-Guiding values or principles
+Guiding Values or Principles

-- The Division of Medicaid & Medical Assistance (DMMA) seeks to achieve excellence through ongoing QI activities. - The QMS employs a multi-disciplinary, collaborative approach through DHSS and its divisions to identify, assess, measure and evaluate the access, timeliness, availability, level of care, and clinical effectiveness of care and services being provided to DSHP, DSHP Plus and CHIP members. - DSHP, DSHP Plus and CHIP populations will receive care and services congruent with the six aims for health care systems identified by the Institute of Medicine.
-Care provided to Delaware DSHP, DSHP Plus and CHIP members will be "Safe, effective, patient-centered, timely, efficient and equitable." - Members are supported in taking responsibility for their own health and health care through use of preventive care and education. - Institutionalized members are safely transitioned to a community setting with community supports. - Providers of care and services are accountable for delivering quality services and programs in compliance with Federal and State regulations, as well as State QMS requirements. - Collaboration between community partners, the Medical Society of Delaware, professional organizations, individual providers, advocacy groups, State agencies and DMMA programs creates opportunities to identify and initiate valuable QI activities across MCOs, DSHP, DSHP Plus and CHIP-funded programs. - Access to care and services should be equitable. - Cultural sensitivity to variation in the health care needs of a diverse population is an essential element in providing quality services and decreasing disparities. - Forums for communication, which enhance an open exchange of ideas while maintaining privacy guidelines, are valued for identification of issues and to conduct QI activities.
+- The Division of Medicaid & Medical Assistance (DMMA) seeks to achieve excellence through ongoing QI activities. - The QMS employs a multi-disciplinary, collaborative approach through DHSS and its divisions to identify, assess measure and evaluate the access, timeliness, availability, level of care, and clinical effectiveness of care and services being provided to Medicaid and CHIP members - DSHP, DSHP Plus and CHIP populations will receive care and services congruent with the six aims for health care systems identified by the Institute of Medicine.
+Care provided to Delaware Medicaid and CHIP members of will be "Safe, effective, patient-centered, timely, efficient and equitable." - Members are supported in taking responsibility for their own health and health care through use of preventive care and education. - Institutionalized members are safely transitioned to a community setting with community supports. - Providers of care and services are accountable for delivering quality services and programs in compliance with Federal and State regulations, as well as State QMS requirements. - Collaboration between community partners, the Medical Society of Delaware, professional organizations, individual providers, advocacy groups, State agencies and DMMA programs creates opportunities to identify and initiate valuable QI activities across MCOs, DSHP, DSHP Plus, CHIP-funded and Medicaid PROMISE programs. - Access to care and services should be equitable. - Cultural sensitivity to variation in the health care needs of a diverse population is an essential element in providing quality services and decreasing disparities. - Forums for communication, which enhance an open exchange of ideas while maintaining privacy guidelines, are valued for identification of issues and to conduct QI activities.